profesia/psr15-symfony-bundle/docs/02-configuration.md

         - `middleware_chain` - name of a desired middleware chain to be used
         - `conditions` - configuration array for assigning of a certain previously referenced middleware chain to a specific route/application path with HTTP method
-        - `prepend * ` - array od middleware items to be prepended to the referenced middleware chain
+        - `prepend * ` - array of middleware services to be prepended to the referenced middleware chain
-        - `append *` - array of middleware items to be appended to the referenced middleware chain
+        - `append *` - array of middleware services to be appended to the referenced middleware chain

 Options marked with * character are fully optional.